 For Girls: Understanding Puberty

-If you are between the ages of 8 and 14, you're probably starting puberty.
+If you are between ages 8 and 14, you're probably starting puberty.
 This stage of your life is when you change from a girl into a young woman.
 Puberty will last a few years.
 During puberty, your body will go through changes.
 And your feelings may take you on a roller coaster ride.

 Body changes ahead